 Although out of school, and working as a research Assistant at Research triangle Institute, Hampton never lost his love for tennis.
 “I missed the movement, the sweat, the energy, and grace of it.
 It’s not just one foot in front of the other, or up-down, up-down, lift-lift.
 It’s so demanding of every part of you, not just physically.
 It’s a sport that definitely requires you to be in the moment if you want to real play it, and enjoy it.

 Hampton’s USTA 4.5 team won the NC State championship, on which he played #1 singles.

 Moving to Austin, TX in 2000, Hampton began teaching tennis full-time at the South Austin tennis center.
 There he gained valuable mentee experience assisting with adult 4.0 and 4.5 clinics as well as Junior Tournament –Level clinics.
 He also began running team trainings for local USTA teams.
 “I loved it; love it still, because you get to incorporate fitness, footwork, singles, and doubles strategy when you have competitive groups like that.
 Everybody deserves to be pushed, to train like a pro, even if there was love of the game, not money as the motivation to play tennis.”

-Moving back to New Orleans in 2011, Hampton is currently enrolled in the English Master’s Program at the University of New Orleans.
-A USPTA-Certified pro, Hampton teaches tennis at Pepsi City Park Tennis Center.
-There he avails himself for private and semi-private lessons, clinics (singles and doubles strategy), and tennis fitness training.
+Moving back to New Orleans in 2011, Hampton is a USPTR-certified Performance Instructor (identifying and nurturing talent for players pursuing competitive tennis at college and pro levels) at Atkinson-Stern Tennis Center.
+There he avails himself for private and semi-private lessons, clinics (beginner, intermediate, and advanced) singles and doubles strategy), and tennis fitness training.